 NATIONAL NO RHYME (NOR REASON) DAY

-National No Rhyme (Nor Reason) Day, observed annually on September 1, actually celebrates words in the English language which do not rhyme with any other words.
-Also known as refractory rhymes, these are words that poets try to avoid using in verse.
+National No Rhyme (Nor Reason) Day on September 1st recognizes words which do not rhyme with any other words in the English language.

 Some unrhymable words in the English language include:

 Make a list of words that you believe cannot be rhymed, and check if you are correct.
 Use #NoRhymeNorReasonDay to post on social media.